 Fertility and Abundance

-As they viewed the jaguar as the king or queen of the jungle, the ancient Mesoamericans and South Americans also saw the jaguar was a symbol of fertility and abundance.
-As they watched jaguars living in caves, they associated them with the fertile power of the Earth.
+The jaguar is the king or queen of the jungle.
+Thus, the ancient Mesoamericans and South Americans saw the powerful cat as a symbol of fertility and abundance.
+In addition, as they watched jaguars living in caves, they associated them with the fertile power of the Earth.

-Thus, the jaguar spirit animal is a good luck symbol for inviting more abundance into your life.
+Thus, the jaguar is a good luck symbol for inviting more abundance into your life.
 This may mean when you want to grow your family, whether it’s having a baby, adopting, blending two families, or even getting a pet.
-Or it can be applied to expanding your social network, growing an audience of some kind, building your finances, or even planting a garden.
+Or it can be applied to growing your finances, expanding your social network, building an audience of some kind, or even planting a garden.

 If a jaguar suddenly makes themselves known to you, whether in real life, the media, art, or elsewhere, it’s a positive sign that you have the ability to create abundance in your life.
 Think about the self-assured confidence of the jaguar.
-Then visualize and pray to your higher power for help in making it happen.
+Then visualize and pray to your Higher Power for help in making your dream a reality.